Skip to contents

 keep_bounds

-Logical; if TRUE, normal or uniform draws are constrained to the observed [min, max].
-This does not apply to "bootstrap" (default TRUE).
+Logical; if TRUE, normal or uniform draws are constrained to the observed minimum and maximum values.

 inv_prefix